airayzing/Help-Docs-v2/api-references/contacts-and-chats-apis/website-contacts-and-meta-data.md

             "lastMessage": {
                 "at": "2023-02-01T06:00:20.000Z",
                 "by": "bot",
-                "text": "Welcome to chatbotworld.
+                "text": "Welcome to EleApi.
 I am here to help you."
             },
             "lastSeenAt": "2023-02-01T06:00:21.000Z",
             "profile": {